 Our goal is to help you resolve your issues as peacefully as possible, bearing in mind that many contentious probate issues involve family members.
 However, we will also vigorously fight your case in order to achieve an outcome which is beneficial to you.

-Get in touch with our contentious trusts & probate lawyers in Staffordshire today by calling our Stafford office on 01785 603060 or our Rugely office on 01889 803080.
-Alternatively, please email email@example.com or fill in our enquiry form to the right of the page.
+Get in touch with our contentious trusts & probate lawyers in Staffordshire today by calling our Stafford office on 01785 603060 or our Rugeley office on 01889 803080.
+Alternatively, please email firstname.lastname@example.org or fill in our enquiry form to the right of the page.

 Our contentious trusts & probate services